Inhalant Detox in Charlotte

 People who are addicted to inhalants may think that they don’t need to detox or go to rehab.
 Because inhalant abuse is less common than other drugs and is widely known as having less dangerous repercussions, people don’t think using inhalants to get high is an issue.
 However, inhalants do have addictive qualities and shouldn’t be overlooked just because their effects are less potent.

 If you or someone you love is addicted to inhaling household solvents, gases, or anesthetics, Freedom Detox is here to help with our personalized program.
 Believe it or not, inhalant abuse does have long-term effects that negatively impact the body, and in 2011 there were over 10,000 visits to emergency rooms for inhalant abuse.
+According to the 2019 National Survey on Drug Use and Health, 2.1 million people in the United States reported using inhalants in the last year.
+You are not alone in your struggles.
 Let us help you toward a healthier life.

 Who Uses Inhalants?